 Tim Putnam, DHA, MBA, FACHE

-Tim Putnam is President and CEO of Margaret Mary Health in Batesville, Indiana and has over 30 years of health care experience.
+Tim Putnam is the former President and CEO of Margaret Mary Health in Batesville, Indiana and has over 30 years of health care experience.
 He received his Doctorate in Health Administration from the Medical University of South Carolina where his dissertation was focused on acute stroke care in rural hospitals.
 He currently chairs the National Rural Health Association’s Policy Congress, the National Rural Accountable Care Consortium, and was appointed by the Governor to the Indiana Board of Graduate Medical Education, which he also chairs.
 In 2015, Dr. Putnam was certified as an Emergency Medical Technician and serves on the Batesville Fire and EMS Lifesquad.
 He is the 2017 President-elect of the National Rural Health Association.

 Veronica Judy Cecil, JD, BS

 Veronica Cecil has served as Deputy Commissioner in the Kentucky Department for Medicaid Services under Governors Matt Bevin, Steve Beshear, and Andy Beshear.
 She has also been a senior consultant for a health care consulting firm.
 Previously, she served with the Kentucky legislative leadership staff in Frankfort, directed Ben Chandler’s Congressional office in Lexington, and also served in his office when he was Attorney General of Kentucky.
 She was recently Vice President for Policy at Foundation for a Healthy Kentucky and Executive Director of the Kentucky Health Engagement Foundation.